 Becoming addicted is a process; it does not happen overnight.
 There are a number of recognized signs to indicate that you or a loved one may be suffering from an addiction.
 These can indicate that you are becoming dependent on alcohol, drugs, cigarettes, or another harmful or destructive behavior.

-- Cigna also has numerous resources to assist with assessing what may be a problem, including the interactive tool Do You Have a Drinking Problem: Recognize the Signs.
-Articles such as Drug Abuse and Dependence and How to Stop Drinking and a full library of free recorded seminars are led by substance abuse experts.
+- Cigna has numerous resources to assist with assessing what may be a problem, including the interactive tool Do You Have a Drinking Problem: Recognize the Signs.
+Articles such as Drug Abuse and Dependence and How to Stop Drinking and a full library of free recorded seminars are led by substance use disorder experts.
 The seminars are open to anyone who wants to learn more about drug and alcohol abuse.

 Help is available

 If you or someone you love engages in excessive, recurring behavior that negatively impacts their personality, relationships, and quality of life, you can find assistance in breaking the cycle of compulsive or addictive behavior.
 In addition to drug and alcohol abuse, excessive patterns of behavior for activities such as overeating, video gaming, shopping, working overtime, Internet use, or even exercising may need a close and objective assessment to determine if they are becoming a compulsion or addiction.